 The following new features and improvements are introduced in TestArchitect version 8.3 Update 1 running on Linux.

 - Before upgrading to the latest version of TestArchitect, it is strongly recommended that you back up all repositories.

-- A TestArchitect client and any repository server to which it connects must be the same version.
+- A TestArchitect client and any repository server to which it connects must be of the same version.

 Enhancements to existing features

 - Test results improvements: